Said bin Ahmad Al Busaidi: Deposition

 The Imam was increasingly unpopular.
-Around the end of 1785 a group of notables elected his brother, Qais bin Ahmad, Imam.
+Around the end of 1785 a group of notables elected his brother, Qais bin Ahmad Al Busaidi, Imam.
 This revolt soon collapsed.

 Later one of Said‘s sons was held prisoner in Fort Al Jalali for a period by the governor of Muscat.
 Another son, Hamad bin Said, came to negotiate with the governor.

 Hamad and his followers managed to gain control of forts al-Jalali and al-Mirani, and thus of Muscat.

 This happened in 1786.
 One by one the other fortresses in Oman submitted to Hamad, until Said no longer had any temporal power.

 Hamad took the title of Sheikh and established his court in Muscat.
 Said bin Ahmad remained in Rustaq and retained the title of Imam, but this was purely a symbolic religious title that carried no power.